 The Veterinary Technology program of study prepares students to become entry-level veterinary technicians who work under the direct supervision of a licensed veterinarian for any purpose except diagnosis, prescription, or surgery.
 Graduates can find employment in many sectors including small and large private animal practice, animal shelters and humane societies, clinical laboratories, education, zoos, government, research, and the biomedical industry.
 Graduates of this program are awarded an Associate of Applied Science (A.A.S.) degree.
-To become a registered professional, a graduate must successfully complete the Veterinary Technician National Exam (VTNE) and the Iowa Veterinary Technician Examination to become a Registered Veterinary Technician (RVT).
+To become a registered professional, a graduate must successfully complete the Veterinary Technician National Exam (VTNE) and the lowa Veterinary Technician (RVT).
 This program is accredited by the American Veterinary Medical Association (AVMA) under the guidelines set forth by the accrediting body.